Lurker00/PhoneBook/README.md

 * Some keys are available only in <kbd>Num Lock</kbd> off mode, but there is no way to make it the default state, nor even <kbd>Num Lock</kbd> state indicator.

 ### HDMI

+**Update:** Firmware 3.5271.530.17.8 has implemented manual video source switch via OSD (touch left bottom corner of the screen).
+With manual switch, any HDMI cable works!

 Not all HDMI cables work.
 The reason is that some cables have not all ground pin wires.
 It is not a problem with most of devices, because they have shorted all ground lines together at their end.
 But PhoneBook has Pin 2 (DATA2 GND) left floating in the HDMI input socket, by the motherboard design! **The solutions are**:
 * find a cable with all the required wires, or